FinnaCloud/finna-pk/docs/config.md

-# opkssh configuration files
+# finna-pk configuration files

-Herein we document the various configuration files used by opkssh.
+Herein we document the various configuration files used by finna-pk.
-The documentation for the `/etc/opk/policy.d/` policy plugin system is found [here](policyplugins.md).
+The documentation for the `/etc/finna-pk/policy.d/` policy plugin system is found [here](policyplugins.md).

 All our configuration files are space delimited like ssh authorized key files.
 We have the follow syntax rules: